mmisw/orr-ont/DEPLOYMENT.md

 # Deployment

-Only basic requirement is to have a [Docker engine](https://www.docker.com/products/docker-engine) on the target system.
-The user performing the deployment should have the relevant Docker privileges.
-Check with your sysadmin.
+**NOTE** These instructions are for a [Docker](https://www.docker.com/products/docker-engine) based deployment.

-The docker images the run the ORR system are:
+The Docker images to run the ORR system are:

 | Image                                       |  Purpose |
 |---------------------------------------------|---------------------------|
 | [`mongo`](https://hub.docker.com/_/mongo/)  | MongoDB used for all data |
 | [`franzinc/agraph`](https://hub.docker.com/r/franzinc/agraph/) | AllegroGraph server and SPARQL endpoint |
 | [`mmisw/orr-ont`](https://hub.docker.com/r/mmisw/orr-ont/)   | The ORR System itself |

+The user performing the deployment should have the relevant Docker privileges.
+Check with your sysadmin.

 ### Preparations